troplolBE/bettercorrectors/PEDAGO.md

 Thomas corrected Jens on his minishell where ctrl+c does not make the prompt reappear as it should.
 ```

+What is needed to detect this case ?
+- grade of the evaluation
+- final grade of the project

 ### Case 3
 This case only applies to big projects, it would otherwise be very hard to calibrate on small projects.
 Corrections can
 sometimes be very long for some projects and some students may simply skip some parts of the correction pdf to win some